 What’s more, in addition to cancer treatment, our patients can receive effective pain management and rehabilitative services from our highly regarded specialists at Moffitt.
 This means they don’t have to deal with the stress of seeking these invaluable services from another provider.
 Instead, they can count on receiving a coordinated, comprehensive approach to treatment and recovery that will give them the edge they need in their battle against cancer.

 In fact, when you turn to Moffitt because you or one of your loved ones is concerned about cancer symptoms or a cancer diagnosis, we’ll support you with top-notch, compassionate care from the moment you reach out to us.
-We’re providing every new patient rapid access to a cancer expert within a day, which is faster than any other cancer hospital in the nation.
+We’re providing every new patient rapid access to a cancer expert.
 A referral is not required to schedule an appointment.

 For more information about our approach to tongue cancer diagnosis and treatment, contact Moffitt Cancer Center today by calling 1-888-663-3488 or filling out our online new patient registration form.